-Years ago I had a gardening magazine that had an article about growing trees in containers in it.
+Years ago I had a gardening magazine with an article about growing trees in containers.
 The idea intrigued me.
 But somewhere along the way, I lost or threw out the magazine.

-One tree I’ve always longed to have is a Japanese Maple.
-Last week when I was at the nursery buying my bowl of Johnny Jump Ups, I walked around and looked at them.
-The prices for Japanese Maples start around $49.99.
+A tree I’d always longed to have is a Japanese Maple tree.
+One day when I was at the nursery, I walked around and looked at them.
+The price for Japanese Maples started around $69.99.

 I love trees.
-I love taking photos of trees.
+And I love taking photos of trees.
+All kinds of trees.

-Here’s a look at Japanese Maples I found online planted in containers.
+Below is a look at Japanese Maple trees I found online planted in containers.

-So the next question is, how do you grow Japanese Maples in containers?
-And here’s what I found:
+So now you’re probably wondering, how do you actually grow Japanese Maples in containers?
+And here’s some information for you:

 - Dappled or afternoon shade, especially when young